-- 6.1.10 The site has a developable area of approximately 0.6 hectares and the Policy allocated approximately 10 dwellings, taking into account the outcomes of the Landscape Capacity Assessment (2014).
-The site will be delivered in accordance with the following parameters: - 6.1.11 According to the HSADPD, this site is expected to deliver early and to contribute immediately to the supply of land needed to demonstrate a five year housing land supply.
+- 6.1.9 The allocated site has a developable area of approximately 0.6 hectares and the Policy allocated approximately 10 dwellings, taking into account the outcomes of the Landscape Capacity Assessment (2014). - 6.1.10 According to the HSADPD, this site is expected to deliver early and to contribute immediately to the supply of land needed to demonstrate a five year housing land supply.
 The proposed development would provide up to 11 dwellings within a 0.7 hectare area of residential development.
-The total site area is 1 hectare, with 0.3 hectares of the land covered by the trees along the boundaries and within the sites.
-The residential area shown on the Illustrative Landscape Plan is not consistent with the HSADPD plan, however it has undergone landscape appraisal in its own right and to ensure the protected trees can be retained and protected, the developable area has been slightly reviewed.
-This is considered acceptable.
+The total site area is 1 hectare, with 0.3 hectares of the land covered by the trees along the boundaries and within the site.
+The residential area shown on the Illustrative Landscape Plan is not consistent with the HSADPD plan, however it has undergone landscape appraisal in its own right and to ensure the protected trees can be retained and protected, the proposed developable area has been slightly reviewed.
+The Council's Tree Officer states that the landscaping for the site, needs to take the existing site features into consideration, its position in the countryside and the future relationship with existing residents, the boundaries will need to be landscaped to improve on the already existing site features and natural screen and help reduce any visual impact of new dwellings, the use of a good mix of native hedge planting and trees, should be sufficient.
+In addition the Tree Officer concludes that the site contains a significant number of trees, a number of which are subject to a Tree Preservation Order (as shown in the above map), the trees have been fully considered. as such the Tree Officer has no major objection to the application, he states that a balance between the re-development of the site and the retention of the trees has been made to ensure that the new houses are in harmony with the existing site features, so the incoming occupiers can have the reasonable enjoyment of both their properties and gardens alike.
+It is therefore considered overall that the principle of the development, as submitted, is acceptable.
+Notwithstanding this conclusion, this matter of the developable area is discussed further under Section 6.3.9.